spring-guides/gs-validating-form-input/README.md

 }
 ```

-To activate Spring MVC, you need `@EnableWebMvc` added to the class.
-It also has `@ComponentScan` to find the annotated `@Controller` class and its methods.
-To top it off, it uses `@EnableAutoConfiguration` to fire up Spring Boot.
+To activate Spring MVC, you add `@EnableWebMvc` to the `Application` class.
+The application also has `@ComponentScan` to find the annotated `@Controller` class and its methods, as well as `@EnableAutoConfiguration` to fire up Spring Boot.

 The extra beans shown in this configuration are used to wire up Thymeleaf and integrate it with Spring MVC.
 The first one takes view names, appends `.html`, and looks for that file in `src/main/webapp/`.
 The rest are used to perform proper resolution and rendering.

 Now that your `Application` class is ready, you simply instruct the build system to create a single, executable jar containing everything.
 This makes it easy to ship, version, and deploy the service as an application throughout the development lifecycle, across different environments, and so forth.